Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 From the tower you can now head to the large courtyard, called the Patio de los Naranjos (patio of the oranges).
 The courtyard remains from the days when this was a mosque, and its fountain was used by worshippers to wash their hands and feet prior to their daily prayer.
 Today it’s a wonderful spot to sit and relax after touring the cathedral.
 The orange trees provide ample shade and the view of the tower and cathedral is beautiful.

-- Students, and those over age 65: 4 euro
+- Students, and those over age 65: 7 euro, 6 euro if purchased online

 - Free for minors under age 15, those unemployed, and people with disabilities over age 65.